curioswitch/curiostack/README.md

 # curiostack
 Very full stack to help satisfy curiosity

+Curiostack enforces best practices without the headaches.
+All users
+- Have a CI that only builds affected projects.
+Let the monorepo grow as needed.
+- Deploy alpha servers on every commit.
+All changes can be checked right away.
+- Are secure by default.
+Servers only accept TLS connections, even on localhost.
+Services require TLS mutual authentication.
+- Always have the latest tools.
+The build automatically downloads tools and versions are tied to the repo, not the developer's machine.
+- Can write an API focusing on the business logic, without restrictions of serverless tools.
+- Have fast, modern web clients that have code to render pages, not boilerplate.

+and more!

 ## Developer resources

 Developers should start at our developer portal, [https://developers.curioswitch.org](https://developers.curioswitch.org).